 - Sun Exposure: Full and partial shade

-- When it's in Trouble: Leaves droop, feel limp and turn yellow or brown
+- Signs of a Problem: Leaves droop, feel limp and turn yellow or brown

-- When it's Thriving: Has perky, bright-green foliage
+- Signs of a Healthy Plant: Has perky, bright-green foliage

-Don't plant parsley seeds too deep.
-A good rule of thumb when planting any seed is to use the seed's size as an indicator for planting depth.
-Parsley seeds are pretty small, so you shouldn't plant them very deeply.
-Don't plant deeper than about 1/2 inch.
+Don't sow parsley seeds too deep.
+A good rule of thumb when sowing any seed is to use the seed's size as an indicator for planting depth.
+Parsley seeds are pretty small, so you shouldn't sow them very deeply.
+Don't sow deeper than about 1/2 inch.

 In What Zone Does Parsley Grow Best?

 Don't you love a versatile, easy-to-grow plant?
-Parsley definitely fits the bill considering it grows well in a wide range of USDA plant hardiness zones (2 to 11).
+Parsley definitely fits the bill considering it grows well as an annual in a wide range of USDA plant hardiness zones (2 to 11).

 If you live somewhere with freezing cold winters, you'll grow parsley as an annual since winter conditions will kill off the plant.
 If you want to extend your parsley plant's life, plant it in containers and bring it inside when the weather turns cold, though parsley can definitely handle a light frost here and there.